List of railway stations in Dover: Dover Marine/Dover Western Docks

 Situated on Admiralty Pier for connection to ships, this was constructed on an expanded pier by SECR, finished in 1914, began to be used on 2 February 1915 but was not available for public use until 18 January 1919; in the meantime it had been renamed Dover Marine on 5 December 1918.
 It was a large terminus with four platforms covered by a full roof.
 Platforms were extended to take 12-car trains in February 1959.
 It was renamed again to Dover Western Docks on 14 May 1979, and was closed by British Rail on 26 September 1994 with the demise of boat trains and the opening of the Channel Tunnel.
-It is now a cruise liner terminal.
+It has since been turned into a cruise-liner terminal.

+Work on the new train ferry pier at the station suffered damage worth £300,000 during the Great storm of 1987.

 Regie voor Maritiem Transport used to run ferries until 1994 from here to Oostende railway station which connected into Belgian railway line 50A run by NMBS.
 There was a fast ferry service using the Jetfoil as well as conventional ferries.

 The Southern Railway opened a large locomotive depot at the site in 1928.
 This was closed in 1961 and demolished.